UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

 title: How to change your email address in the UKCloud Portal
 description: Describes the process for changing your email address in the UKCloud Portal
 services: portal
-author: Sue Highmoor
+author: shighmoor
-reviewer: wllewellyn
+reviewer: shighmoor
-lastreviewed: 14/05/2020
+lastreviewed: 19/07/2021

 toc_rootlink: How To
 toc_sub1: